beholdenkey/zarf-package-k3d/README.md

-# K3d Developer Environment
+# Forge Package - K3d

-> [!IMPORTANT]
-> This package should only be used for development and testing purposes.
-It is not intended for production use and all data is overwritten when the package is re-deployed.
+The Forge Package for K3d leverages [kcl-lang](https://www.kcl-lang.io/) and [Zarf](https://docs.zarf.dev/) to deploy a local Kubernetes cluster using [K3d](https://k3d.io/).
+This package is designed to improve the velocity in which additional forge packages can be developed and tested.

 ## Pre-requisites